MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

 3. Specify a name, description, and one or more trigger phrases for the topic.

     A trigger phrase is a phrase that a customer enters in the chat window to start a conversation with the virtual agent.
 Once the conversation is started, the conversation follows the path you define.
 You can specify more than one trigger phrase for a topic.
+You can include punctuation in a trigger phrase, but it is best to use short phrases rather than long sentences.

-    Then select **Save topic** to add the topic to the topics list.
+    Select **Save topic** to add the topic to the topics list.

    > ![Save topic](media/save-topic.png)